astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

 ## Exception handlers with `else` branches (but no `finally`)

-If we reach the `reveal_type` call at the end of the scope, either the `try` and `else` suites were both executed in their entireties, or the `except` suite was executed in its entirety.
+If we reach the `reveal_type` call at the end of this scope, either the `try` and `else` suites were both executed in their entireties, or the `except` suite was executed in its entirety.
 The type of `x` will be the union of the type at the end of the `else` suite and the type at the end of the